 - Throw 'Em to the Wolves: It's unclear if the child in "The Four Steps Affair" is intending this or Turn the Other Cheek:

 [Solo and an U.N.C.L.E. strike team have managed to free the boy lama Miki, but the leaders of the THRUSH plot to kill the boy have fled.
 Solo prepares to pursue them]

 Miki: Wait!
 [Solo stops] Are those two not already finished?
 You know their faces.
 Their own organization will know they've failed.
 Surely they could not be running to any sort of freedom.

-The production team and MGM never have raised any objection to the acronym.
+- The production team and MGM never raised any objection to the acronym.

 [THRUSH operative Randolph, having gotten Dr. Simon True's seawater-to-gold extraction formula away from U.N.C.L.E., is gloating before Solo and Kuryakin]